Jburdt/Josh-phase-3-sinatra-react-project/my-app-frontend/README.md

 # Tool Rental Project Phase 3

 This project was built to show case what I have learned during Phase 3 at Flatiron school.
-This is a web application where contractors can rent tool's and also leave reveiws on the tool it's self.
+This is a web application where anyone can rent tool's and also like the tool or delete the tool from the application.

 ### What I learned
   - How to build modles